-If the complaint is going to take more than three days to resolve then we will issue an initial response, containing a full account of the investigation activities planned, any findings thus far and, if appropriate, any offer of redress.
+If the complaint is going to take more than three business days to resolve then we will issue an initial response, containing a full account of the investigation activities planned, any findings thus far and, if appropriate, any offer of redress.
 This letter will again advise the Customer of their rights, who is dealing with the complaint and how to contact that person.

-Complaints Resolved within Three days
+Complaints Resolved/Settled within Three Business days

 Where a complaint has been resolved to a complainant’s satisfaction, within three business days Unity Link will promptly send the complainant a ‘Summary Resolution Communication’.
 This communication will;